 The book is primarily aimed at users wanting to extend the library with their own instruments or models; if you desire to do so, the description of the available class hierarchies and frameworks will provide you with information about the hooks you need to integrate your code with QuantLib and take advantage of its facilities.
 If you’re not this kind of user, don’t give up on the book yet; you can find useful information too.
-However, you might want to look below instead.
+However, you might want to check out the QuantLib Python Cookbook instead.

 QuantLib Python Cookbook

-The posts and screencasts use IPython notebooks to showcase features of the library by means of working examples and to provide guidance for its usage.
+The posts and screencasts use Jupyter notebooks as working examples in order to showcase features of the library and provide guidance for its usage.